 This script is also handy for finding out the selectors for all your lights.

 Hooking up the IoT button

-I have an additional script in the repo that my IoT button runs or I can run from the command line:
+I have another script in the repository that my IoT button runs or I can run from the command line:

 lifx --bulb=<bulb ID|all> --click=<SINGLE|DOUBLE|LONG>

 In the case of my button, a single click turns my nightstand light on at 30% brightness.
 When I double click it turns the entire bedroom to 50% and when I long press it turns on all the lights in the house.
 I created